atc0005/dnsc/README.md

 # dnsc

-Submit query against a list of DNs servers and display summary of results
+Submit query against a list of DNS servers and display summary of results

 - [dnsc](#dnsc)
   - [Project home](#project-home)